JRice15/physics-informed-autoencoders/README.md

 If you wanted to compare the performance of a convolutional vs non-convolutional method, first you would train some number of otherwise identical seeds for each method, say 5.
 Then, you would create a testfile for each method, listing the 5 seeds of each method in a file each.
 You would run the tests, which would produce two sets of results in 'test_results'.
 You could compare directly from there by hand, or create another testfile for a meta test, listing the two '.stats.txt' files you want to compare.
 Running this meta_test while create graphs comparing multiple stats (MSE, MAE, Relative Prediction Error, etc) of the two methods over time.

+## Naming Differences from Paper
+Because the code was written before the names used in the paper were finalized, there are some discrepancies.
+Below is a list of conversions from the name in the paper to names used in the code and provided scripts:
+* Learned Average = Constant
+* Identity = Persistence
+* SimpleKAE = b, baseline
+* ConsKAE = k, koop
+* ConvKAE = bc, baseline-conv
+* ConvConsKAE = kc, koop-conv

 ## Model Types

 Physics informed: